 Ice skating in the winter season is also another fun activity to keep you on top of the world.
 The presence of an artificial ice-rink that is open from mid-July to mid-April makes all these possible.

 If you want to experience first hand the beauty of St Moritz then hiking is what you can’t miss.
-There are over 580 km of hiking trails with the starting points for scenic hikes being the famous Corviglia and Muottas Muragl Mountains.
+There is over 580 km of hiking trails with the starting points for scenic hikes being the famous Corviglia and Muottas Muragl Mountains.